 sudo netfilter-persistent save

-Confirm saving with Y
+Confirm saving with Y.

-, create a startup script:
+For systems without iptables-persistent, create a startup script:

 sudo nano /etc/network/if-pre-up.d/iptables